UK to ramp up business support as coronavirus hammers economy

-LONDON (Reuters) - Britain will on Tuesday unveil additional help for businesses hurt by the coronavirus outbreak after the government told people to avoid pubs, clubs, restaurants, cinemas and theatres, raising the risk of companies collapsing.
+LONDON (Reuters) - Britain will unveil more help for businesses hurt by the coronavirus outbreak on Tuesday after the government told people to avoid pubs, clubs, restaurants, cinemas and theatres, raising the risk of companies collapsing.

+Britain’s independent budget office said there was a “very good argument” for the government to act as insurer against coronavirus losses and any attempt to forecast what would happen to the economy in the next year or two was “pie in the sky”.

-Adam Marshall, the director general of the British Chambers of Commerce, said the government needed to take further steps.
+Adam Marshall, director general of the British Chambers of Commerce, said the government needed to act further.

 “Government has got to do more on the upfront costs facing businesses.
 Banks have got to do more to get support to the front line.
 And also I think the UK has to do more to coordinate a global economic response,” he told the BBC.